Bert Pearce

-Pearce stood in several elections, including the 1955 and 1959 general elections in Birmingham Perry Barr, the 1963 Swansea East by-election, and Neath at the 1970 general election, and locally in Birmingham and later Cardiff.
+Pearce stood in multiple elections as a Communist MP candidate, including the 1955 and 1959 general elections in Birmingham Perry Barr, the 1963 Swansea East by-election, and the 1970 general election for the Neath constituency.
+He also stood in the 1968 South Cardiff ward election, and four times in municipal elections in Birmingham.

-The CPGB dissolved in 1991, and Pearce supported its successor, Democratic Left.
-He devoted much of this period to caring for his wife.
-In 1998, Nelson Mandela visited Cardiff and, in his speech, thanked Pearce for his support during the anti-apartheid movement.
+The CPGB dissolved in 1991, and Pearce backed its successor, Democratic Left.
+He devoted much of the 1990s to caring for his ailing wife Margaret.
+In 1998 when Nelson Mandela gave a speech in Cardiff, he thanked Pearce for his support during the anti-apartheid movement.